Human-Centered Healthcare Movement — Privacy Policy

 To Promote the Movement: Stories help raise awareness of human-centered healthcare practices.

-To Communicate with You: We may contact you to acknowledge your submission, update you on progress, or seek additional consent for specific uses.
+To Communicate with You: We may contact you to acknowledge your submission, provide updates, or seek additional consent for specific uses.

-We will not use or disclose your personal information for any other purpose without obtaining further consent.
+We do not use or disclose personal information for any other purpose without obtaining further consent.

 The Movement does not sell, rent, or trade personal information.